DumbCodes/Sneaker-Gemz/Readme.md

-Sneakr Gemz
+<h1>Sneakr Gemz</h1>

 This Project is completed by group CLAY.
-Comprising of 5 group members:
+The group comprising of 5 group members:

     Sandesh Poudel          30392307
     Atal Shrestha           30392751